bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 And, well, this may sound like a bad idea, but let me explain why this actually works.
 And to understand why this makes sense, we need to have a look at the flowchart of the coin shuffle run.
-So the first thing we do, like everybody generates the fresh Bitcoin interest, this is gonna be the output in the coin transaction on the right side and it will be our message in the peer-to-peer mixing protocol.
+So the first thing we do, like everybody generates the fresh Bitcoin address, this is gonna be the output in the coin transaction on the right side and it will be our message in the peer-to-peer mixing protocol.
 Then, peers do key exchanges.
 They run the Hellman key exchanger.
 I don't need to explain you how it works.